telliott99/MySwift2/chapter6/extensions.rst

     var s = "Hello, world"
     print(s[0...4])

 doesn't work.
-We can fix that with the following code:
+We can fix that with the following code, although it's probably not a good idea :)  :

 .. sourcecode:: bash